r3ps4J-FiveM/ESX-Job-Radios/README.md

 I did NOT create the Code.
 I only edited the [esx_radio](https://github.com/danini1705/esx_radio) code.
 If you want me to remove this hit me up in the discord server linked below.

+Default button to speak is `CAPS`, you can change this very easily if you have a very little bit of experience with FiveM plugins and such.
+You do need to press your push to talk button while pressing `CAPS` or use voice activation.
+In roleplay push to talk is way better tho.

 # Requirements:
 The job for which you will get the radio.